HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/README.md

 $$E_{fit}(\omega)=E_{r}(\omega)H(\omega)$$
 Where $H(\omega)$ is the transfer function of our sample.
 Within this transfer function, we would like to estimate the reflection index ***n*** and the thickness ***d***.
 Here ***n*** is a function of frequency, and a Debye or Lorentz model could be leveraged to illustrate this function relationship.
 $$n=\sqrt{Debye/Lorentz Model}$$
-By IFFT(Inverse Fast Fourier Transformation):
+By IFFT(Inverse Fast Fourier Transformation)
 $$E_{fit}(t)=IFFT(E_{fit}(\omega))=IFFT(E_{r}(\omega)H(\omega))$$
 Then we could subsititue it into $Fitting Error$ to get the target optimization loss function.<br>
 Some references for Debye/Lorentz model:<br>